himang10/himang10.github.io/_posts/2019-04-02-knative-intro.markdown

 While today, a Knative build does not provide a complete standalone CI/CD solution, it does however, provide a lower-level building block that was purposefully designed to enable integration and utilization in larger systems.

-2. [Eventing](https://github.com/knative/eventing) - Management and delivery of events
-work-in-progress eventing system that is designed to address a common need for cloud native development
+2. [Eventing](https://github.com/knative/eventing) - Set of APIs that let you declare event sources and event delivery to your applications. work-in-progress eventing system that is designed to address a common need for cloud native development
 * Services are loosely coupled during development and deployed independently
 * A producer can generate events before a consumer is listening, and a consumer can express an interest in an event or class of events that is not yet being produced.